 You’ll also get a speed range.
 These numbers are just the acceptable speeds for the type of line you have.

 The 'IP Profile' shows the maximum theoretical throughput speed your line is capable of.

 Why is the test saying my line is capable of higher speeds than I’m getting?

 The test results show the acceptable speed range for your broadband line.
 It’s measured in Megabits per second (Mbps).
 If your download speed’s within this range, that means there’s no faults on your line and your broadband service is working fine.
 To make sure your speed’s as good as it can be, take a look at our broadband speed guide.

 If your line’s capable of faster speeds than you’re getting, you might want to check whether you’ve got the best type of broadband for your needs.
-Our Unlimited Fibre has a maximum download speed of 40Mbps.
-If you want faster speeds and your line’s capable, you might want to upgrade to our Unlimited Fibre Extra.
+Our Unlimited Fibre has a maximum download speed of 40Mbps (55Mpbs if you're on Plusnet Unlimited Fibre, which is no longer sold).
+If you want faster speeds and your line’s capable, you might want to upgrade to Unlimited Fibre Extra.